as228512/Flabbergast/README.md

 ### Tile Generation

-Each game, dom elements are fetched and assigned random letters, which are then fed to the `Tile` constructor and pushed into the `Board` held array, or `tileSet`, for future reference and manipulation.
+Each game, DOM elements are fetched and assigned random letters, which are then fed to the `Tile` constructor and pushed into the `Board` held array, or `tileSet`, for future reference and manipulation.

 ```js
    generateRandomTiles() {